OFFLINE-GmbH/docker-composer/README.md

-# dind-git-docker
+# docker-dind-composer

-> Docker in Docker container with git
+> Docker in Docker container with php and composer

-## Installed packages

-- Docker in Docker
-- Git
-- Composer
-- SSH-Client

-## Usage example

-### Gitlab CI